11 Best Beaches in Maine

 Jewel-like coves; craggy, impressive cliffs; and some of the top beaches in the United States make for an unforgettable vacation in Maine.
 Find areas to relax by the sea with our list of the best beaches in Maine.

-History and tradition mark the nostalgic vibe at Maine's Old Orchard Beach.
-Welcoming visitors for more than 170 years, this seven-mile stretch offers beachgoers the only beachfront amusement park in New England.
-Sitting on four acres of prime property, Palace Playland Park features a Ferris wheel, a huge arcade, and more than 20 rides for both children and the young at heart.
+History and tradition mark the nostalgic vibe at Maine's Old Orchard Beach, a seven-mile stretch that offers beachgoers the only oceanside amusement park in New England.
+Sitting on four acres right next to the pier, Palace Playland Park features a Ferris wheel, a huge arcade, and more than 20 rides for both children and the young at heart.

 While Mother Nature has taken her toll on the different restored versions of the park, the rebuilt pier stretches out 500 feet into the Atlantic Ocean and is the center of family fun.
 Fireworks light the sky at least once a week (check the calendar), and lifeguards are on duty during the season.